 What does the Autumn Statement mean for R&D tax relief?

-Quite a few changes have been happening with R&D tax relief over the last year or so and the Government have just announced the next in the list.
+Quite a few changes have been happening with R&D tax relief over the last year or so and the Government has just announced the next on the list.
 The current SME and RDEC schemes will be replaced with a new merged RDEC-style scheme for accounting periods starting on or after 1st April 2024.
-The definition of a qualifying project will remain the same, but the big impacts will be seen in terms of which company makes the claim when more than 1 is involved, subsidised expenditure, overseas costs and the benefit itself.
+The definition of a qualifying project will remain the same, but the big impacts will be seen in terms of which company makes the claim when more than one is involved, subsidised expenditure, overseas costs and the benefit itself.

-Who can claim when more than 1 company is involved?
+Who can claim when more than one company is involved?

 This has created a lot of confusion, especially as the more recent statement has been applied to claims submitted before the statement was even made!
-HMRC seem firm in their stance currently but are facing a lot of push back and many are eagerly awaiting first tier tribunal decisions on this issue.
+HMRC seems firm in its stance currently but is facing a lot of push back and many are eagerly awaiting first tier tribunal decisions on this issue.

-Under the new merged scheme, the government show a clear desire for the company making the decision to undertake R&D to be the one that claims the relief unless the decision maker is a non-UK company in which case the UK subcontractor may make the claim.
+Under the new merged scheme, the Government shows a clear desire for the company making the decision to undertake R&D to be the one that claims the relief unless the decision maker is a non-UK company in which case the UK subcontractor may make the claim.

 Subsidised Expenditure